 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as effective, professional and painless.
+Patients described the treatment they received as professional, good and met their needs.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.